midusi/handshape_datasets/README.md

     import handshape_datasets as hd
     images,metadata = hd.load("lsa16")
+Afterwards you can, for example, plot the first images of the dataset

     import matplotlib.pyplot as plt
     plt.imshow(images[0,:,:,:]) # show the first sample of the dataset